gipi/teardown/powkiddy/mbrec.md

 the SD card it's assumed that the former remains untouched and varies only in a new revision.

+**Note:** after working for a while on this dump it seems that the datasheet with the most useful information is the ``ATJ2227x`` one.

 ## booting process

-the boot process: loading the first 512 bytes
+the boot process: looking at the first 512 bytes of the dump

 ```
 00000000: 0900 0010 0000 0000 1000 0000 0100 0000  ................